It was quite the way for Hon. Catherine Callbeck to overcome her shyness.

 “I remember one woman who had a big impact on me as a child.
 We had a chartered accountant do our income tax every year.
 She used to come here every year from Charlottetown,” she recalled.
 “It always impressed me how she could talk figures and business with my father.”

-Callbeck’s entrepreneurial spirit was alive and well at a very young age, with her first successful business venture a roadside lemonade stand that she operated during the summer months.
+Callbeck’s entrepreneurial spirit was alive and well at a very young age, with her first successful business venture a roadside lemonade stand, which she operated during the summer months.

 MODEL PARLIAMENT – THE BEGINNING OF A LIFELONG LOVE OF POLITICS